andmos/HealthKitServer/README.md

 * Save all data as [OpenEHR](http://www.openehr.org/) archetypes.
 * Separate core project from Xamarin Forms to make building on Linux easier (xbuild can only be run on OSX or Windows).
 * More general interfaces for importing data from other sources than HealthKit. (deserialization of archetypes?)
+* Move from SimpleContainer to LightInject when the codebase gets bigger.

 ### Build and try